Abortion foes, accustomed to small wins, ready for a big one

 “I’m not in the business of convincing anybody of anything,” Terracio says.

-For those who’ve been immersed in the long fight against abortion, there have been many days like this one, with disappointments and setbacks.
+In the long fight against abortion, there have been many days like this one.
 But they’ll return when the clinic reopens.
 They’ll return even if Roe falls.
 Many expect the fight to continue to their grave.

 They’ve never felt more hopeful.
 A change, they are sure, is coming.